Would you donate an organ to a stranger? This extraordinary new ad campaign makes it hard to say no

 What would it take to persuade you to donate an organ to someone you’ve never met?
 Thousands of people around the United States, like Jo-Vann, are faced with that very challenge as they wait for a possible organ donor.
 Now, an unusual new marketing campaign is giving patients professional advertising tools to market themselves to prospective donors.
 Unlike traditional advertising, the “product” is the chance to save their life.

-Due to a large gap between the number of people needing a kidney transplant, and the number of kidneys available at any given time, patients are often forced to advocate for themselves to try and encourage people to become a donor.
+Due to a large gap between the number of people needing a kidney transplant and the number of kidneys available at any given time, patients are often forced to advocate for themselves to try and encourage people to become a donor.
 Not only is this an added burden on people in a health crisis, it also prioritizes those willing and able to market themselves in this way.
 The bulk of these efforts happen across social media, with people sharing their stories in the hopes of finding a donor.
 Sometimes, patients explore even more creative means.
 One Milwaukee woman rented a freeway-side billboard asking for help.

 But most people aren’t versed in the business of persuasion.
 This is where New York-based hospital and healthcare provider Montefiore Health System is hoping its new platform will come in.